apollographql/subscriptions-transport-ws/docs/source/index.md

 The process of setting up a GraphQL subscriptions server consist of the following steps:

 1. Declaring subscriptions in the GraphQL schema
-2. Setup a PubSub instance that our server we will publish new events to
+2. Setup a PubSub instance that our server will publish new events to
 3. Connecting the PubSub mechanism to the schema with `SubscriptionManager` that will receive publications from the PubSub and resolve them through GraphQL executer
 4. Setting up `SubscriptionsServer`, a transport between the server and the clients